tidepool-org/dfaker/developer_documentation.md

 - `-g` selecting this options creates randomized gaps in the data.
 - `-s` allows the user to set a desired fingerstick frequency.
     + The only options for this command are `high` (average of 8 fingetersticks a day), `average` (6 a day) or `low` (3 a day).
-- `-r` sets the travel parameter to True, generating data within multiple timezones.
+- `-r` sets the travel parameter to `True`, generating data within multiple timezones.
 - `-p` allows the user to specify the pump used for data generation.
     + Currently, only `Medtronic`, `Tandem` and `OmniPod` pumps are supported.
     + Each pumps results in slightly different settings objects